duarterr/Arduino-DS1390-SPI/README.md

 ## Notes

-A 200ms (min) delay is required after boot to read/write device memory (tRST).
+A 200ms (min) delay is required after boot.
+It done inside the constructor.

 Epoch related functions assume year is higher than 2000.